Larcondos/Custom-Robo-Unity/README.md

 In active development as of January 2019.

-# Known Bugs:
-  1. The Particle Systems on explosions should not be colliding with objects nad bouncing back off.
-I'm trying to find a way to have them act like triggers, however particle system triggers don't give you information like normal triggers do.

 # Usage
   While I permit for my code to be used under GNU license, Custom Robo and all respective trademarks belong to Nintendo.